Pro Forma Invoices

 - Using the Close button on an individual invoice

-- Using a custom process to be triggered from a source record
+- Using a custom flow to be triggered from a source record

 Close button or custom process?